hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 - [ ] Test on real nodes using current defaults: retain latest 512 blocks; backlog prune window of 1000 blocks;
 - [ ] Consider an option to only prune forks
 - [ ] Consider using safeBlock instead of 512 layers to retain
+  - would be a nice strategy to prune only blocks older than RETAINED_LAYERS that have a subsequent finalized blockhash
 - [ ] Consider belts and braces protection during rollback/forward in case pruned trielog may be in use
 - [ ] Deal with "orphaned" trie logs (related to building: ones that aren't referenced in the `blockchain`; neither canonical nor a fork)